tslenter/RSX-RSC/README.md

  - Rewards can be higher depending on the code quality
  - Bounty programs may be available in future

-Note 1: code what is useless will not have a reward
+Note 1: code that is useless will not have a reward.

 RSCX distribution: